Ferada/cl-tuples-old/README.md

 elements of the tuple, initialised to the initial-element value of the tuple.

+Literals can be written via the modified read syntax

+#[ vector2d 0.2 1.2 ] => #( 0.2 1.2 )
+#[ vector2d* 0.2 1.2 ] => (values 0.2 1.2)

-The following routines will be generated to be able to manipulate them.
+It is reccomended literals are written with the above syntax as their expansion will also incorportate type definitions that will be compatible with the following routines that will be generated to be able to manipulate them.

 	(vector2d-values* x y) => (values x y)          ;; convert from args to values (vector2d* v) => (values (aref v 0) (aref v 1)) ;; covert from array to values